Chymyst/chymyst-core/docs/chymyst02.md

 - Molecules with unit values still require a pattern variable when used in the `case` construction.
 For this reason, we write `decr(_)` and `fetch(_, reply)` in the match patterns.
-However, these molecules can be injected simply by calling `decr()` and `fetch()`, since Scala inserts a `Unit` value automatically when calling functions.
+However, these molecules can be emitted simply by calling `decr()` and `fetch()`, since Scala inserts a `Unit` value automatically when calling functions.
 - We declare both reactions in one reaction site, because these two reactions share the input molecule `counter`.
-- The injected blocking molecule `fetch()` will not remain in the soup after the reaction is finished.
+- The emitted blocking molecule `fetch()` will not remain in the soup after the reaction is finished.
 Actually, it would not make sense for `fetch()` to remain in the soup:
-If a molecule remains in the soup after a reaction, it means that the molecule is going to be available for some later reaction without blocking its injecting call; but this is the behavior of a non-blocking molecule.
+If a molecule remains in the soup after a reaction, it means that the molecule is going to be available for some later reaction without blocking its emitting call; but this is the behavior of a non-blocking molecule.
 - Blocking molecules are like functions except that they will block as long as their reactions are unavailable.
 If the relevant reaction never starts, a blocking molecule blocks forever.
 The runtime engine cannot detect this situation because it cannot determine whether the relevant input molecules for that reaction might become available in the future.